inertialsense/IS-hdw/README.md

 The Inertial Sense hardware design files are made available to facilitate product hardware development and integration.

- - **PCB Libraries** - Schematic and layout files for printed circuit board designs.
- - **Products** - 3D models and resources for the uINS, Rugged, uIG5, EVB, and related products useful for CAD and circuit board designs.
+ - **Products** - 3D models and resources for the uINS, Rugged, uIG, EVB, and related products useful for printed circuit board CAD and circuit board designs.
 Example PCB projects including the uIG5 and EVB-2.
+Schematic and layout files for printed circuit board designs.

 ------